kristinemlarson/gnssrefl/README.md

 *rinex2snr p041 2020 132*

 If the RINEX file for p041 is in your local directory, it will translate it.
-If not, it will check four archives (unavco, sopac, cddis, and sonel) to find it.
+If not, it will check three archives (unavco, sopac, and sonel) to find it.
 This uses the hybrid translator.
 If you did install a fortran translator, the command would be:

 *rinex2snr p041 2020 132 -translator fortran*